 You can download a free 14-day trial of SQL Sentry.

 Types of DBMS Software

-There are a number of different database schemas out there, each with their own advantages and disadvantages.
+There are several different database schemas out there, each with their own advantages and disadvantages.
 Choosing a database type can be a matter of balancing factors like organization, security, storage space, and efficiency.
-But the right DBMS works on top of your existing database, to optimize how you store, manage, secure, and audit data.
 To start, your choice of DBMS will depend on which of the major database types you use.

 One of the big advantages of relational databases is Atomicity, Consistency, Isolation, and Durability (ACID) compliance.
-The term ACID was coined by computer scientists in the ‘80s to describe how database transactions must proceed to preserve data integrity.
-ACID compliance is still considered the standard for insuring databases are valid even in the event of disruptions like errors and power failures and is a must for databases containing sensitive or regulated information.
+The term ACID was coined by computer scientists in the 80s to describe how database transactions must proceed to preserve data integrity.
+ACID compliance is still considered the standard for ensuring databases are valid even when disruptions like errors and power failures happen, and is a must for databases containing sensitive or regulated information.